Skip to main content

 Sponsor E-3 Workers (Australians)

+The majority of applicants obtain E-3 status through consular processing.
 The E-3 is a nonimmigrant visa.
 Applicants must satisfy a consular officer that they intend to leave the United States upon termination of their E-3 status.
-An E-3 visa may be renewed in increments of two years.
-There is no grace period for E-3 employees, so the individual is expected to leave the United States on the last day of employment.

-The Office of Global Learning determines the E-3 wage by comparing a prevailing wage determination from the U.S. Department of Labor to actual wage data provided by the hiring department.
-The hiring department must agree to pay the applicant the higher of the two wages.
-The Office of Global Learning file the labor condition application (LCA) with the Department of Labor.
-When the LCA is approved, it is provided to the hiring department, or directly to the applicant, as desired.
+International Services determines the E-3 wage by comparing a prevailing wage determination from the U.S. Department of Labor (DOL) to actual wage data provided by the department or hiring unit.
+The department must agree to pay the applicant the higher of the two wages.
+International Services files the labor condition application (LCA) with DOL.
+When the LCA is approved, it is provided to the department or directly to the applicant, as desired.

 Dependents

 The spouse and unmarried children under 21 years of age of E-3 employees may apply for E-3D status.
-The spouse of an E-3 employee may apply for an employment authorization document (EAD) to work in the United States.
+E-3 spouses are considered employment authorized; they do not need to apply for authorization.

 Employment Restrictions